mannylee/aws-health-events-analyzer-v2-sg/README.md

   - Check CloudWatch Logs for specific error messages
   - For cross-account buckets, verify bucket policies allow access
   - **Tip**: Leave S3BucketName empty to use the internal bucket with automatic permissions
+- **Account-specific email issues**:
+  - Verify that all email addresses in AccountEmailMapping are verified in SES
+  - Check CloudWatch Logs for "Recipient email not verified" messages
+  - Ensure the mapping format is correct: `account1:email1@example.com,account2:email2@example.com`
+  - Failed account-specific emails will fall back to the master email recipients
+- **S3 Health Events Override issues**:
+  - Verify the S3 object ARN is correct and the object exists
+  - Ensure the Lambda function has read permissions to the S3 object
+  - Check that the JSON format matches the expected AWS Health API response format
+  - Verify the S3 object is in the same region as the Lambda function

 ## S3 Access Troubleshooting